dev23-extremis/Azure-proj/README.md

-# Passwd-Generator
+# Azure-proj

-# Generate Password using random function
+# deploying a game using azure devops